 Dead, In The Water by Alex Bent + the Emptiness was one of my most anticipated releases since I first heard Blonde American Girl.
 After the release of his second single, Run Like Hell, there were delays filled with doubt and uncertainty, followed by Hold On To Me Forever.
 Soon after, the Saskatoon artist dropped Dead, In The Water.

 What began in May 2014 would turn into a two a year process, written during a period of recluse due to a fear of being hurt or humiliated.
-Bent turned the stories in his head into a somber reality with the hope others could find solace in his dark piano pop imagery.
+Bent turned the stories in his head into a sombre reality with the hope others could find solace in his dark piano pop imagery.

 Dead, In The Water is an astounding conceptual project of profound introspection.
 The loneliness one feels from a devastating heartbreak is amplified by Bent’s honest and vulnerable lyrics; piercing your inner being and flooding you with deep emotions.
 These impactful words, exposed vocals, and the ambient soundscape of copious experimental samples grip you, and don’t let go as you experience the emptiness.
 It is vast and scary, but beautiful, and Alex Bent + the Emptiness will be there to fill your void.

-I had the honor of speaking with Alex Bent about this special project.
+I had the honour of speaking with Alex Bent about this special project.
 Read our interview below and listen to one of my favourite albums of the year, the breathtaking one of a kind, Dead, In The Water.

 Who is Alex Bent and who or what is The Emptiness?